aroesler-privat/historical-project_chemistry/README.md

-# 1996: My final thesis in compter science at school
+# 1996: My final thesis in computer science at school

 1996 was the only school year in which I had computer science lessons.
 I must have been in the 11th grade.
 A few friends and I already had a few years of experience with Borland Pascal.
 While the class was taking its first steps, we were given time off for motivational reasons ;-).